ToolShedTested

 4.3

-Under $130 with a folding stand.
+within this budget tier for a capable 7-inch tabletop saw.
 Handles standard ceramic and 12x12 porcelain for a one-time bathroom or backsplash project.

 Best Mid-Range